Drive-By Appraisal: Defined And Explained

 What Is A Drive-By Appraisal?

-A drive-by appraisal, also referred to as an exterior-only appraisal, is an alternative form of home appraisal where the appraiser assesses only the exterior of the property, instead of inspecting both the interior and exterior, to determine the property’s value.
+A drive-by appraisal, also referred to as a summary appraisal, is an alternative form of home appraisal.
+Instead of inspecting both the interior and exterior, the appraiser only needs to examine the exterior of the property and any available real estate records to determine the home’s value.

 Because they aren’t entering the home, the appraiser will rely more heavily on other data points to help them accurately determine the home’s market value.
 This may include doing additional research and going through public records to learn as much as possible about the home.